Caution

 changing packages is usually restricted to an individual or a team).

-Packages in Ubuntu should generally have the Maintainer
+Packages in Ubuntu should generally have the Maintainer field set to

-Ubuntu Developers <ubuntu-devel-discuss@lists.ubuntu.com>
+Ubuntu Developers <ubuntu-devel-discuss@lists.ubuntu.com>.
+If the

-field is modified, the old value should be saved in the
+Maintainer field is modified, the old value should be saved in the

-field.
+XSBC-Original-Maintainer field.
 This can be done automatically with the

-script available in the ubuntu-dev-tools
+update-maintainer script available in the ubuntu-dev-tools package.

 For further information, see the